tartakynov/hass-tplink-switch/README.md

 This Home Assistant integration allows you to monitor the port link statuses from TL-SG1016PE network switch.

 > [!CAUTION]
-> Please be aware that Home Assistant exposes the configuration values of all integrations to every other installed
-> integration.
-This means that if there is a malicious integration installed that sends back all configuration values
-> from
-> your Home Assistant, your network switch credentials could potentially be leaked.
-Use this integration at your own risk.
+> This integration stores your network switch credentials in Home Assistant.
+Be aware that other malicious integrations could potentially access and steal these credentials.

 ## Installation

 To manually install this integration from GitHub, follow these instructions:

-- Add `tplinkmonitor` folder with the contents of this repository into the `custom_components` directory of your Home Assistant installation.
+- Clone this repository into the `custom_components` folder of your Home Assistant installation, so you have `custom_components/hass-tplink-switch` with the contents of this repository.
 If the `custom_components` directory does not exist, create it at the same level as your `configuration.yaml` file.
 - Restart Home Assistant to apply the changes.
 - After restarting, configure the integration through the Home Assistant UI.